Francis Cleveland: Early life

-Cleveland was educated at the Phillips Exeter Academy and Harvard College.
+Cleveland was educated at Phillips Exeter Academy in New Hampshire and Harvard College (he did not graduate) in Massachusetts.

 Career

-Cleveland became a stage actor in New York City.
-He played in Dead End by Sidney Kingsley and Our Town by Thornton Wilder on Broadway.

-With his wife Alice, and his producer Edward P. Goodnow, Cleveland co-founded the Barnstormers Theatre, a theatre company in Tamworth, New Hampshire in 1931.
-He directed many plays for the company.
+Cleveland was a stage actor in New York City for seven years.
+He appeared in various performances including Dead End by Sidney Kingsley and Our Town (as Sam Craig) by Thornton Wilder on Broadway.
+With his wife Alice, and his producer Edward P. Goodnow, Cleveland co-founded The Barnstormers Theatre, a theatre company in Tamworth, New Hampshire, in 1931.

+After first performing in a barn behind the Tamworth Inn (along with "barnstorming" in other local communities), in 1935 his mother bought a store in Tamworth, and in 1936 the group began performing in a theater constructed in the back of that building.
+It remained the group's home stage for the remainder of Cleveland's life.
+Cleveland directed plays for the company, and selected the plays they performed, which he estimated to have been more than 400 in number by 1993.

-He was elected to serve on the board of selectmen of Tamworth, New Hampshire in 1950.
+Cleveland was elected to serve on the board of selectmen of Tamworth in 1950.
+Running as a member of the Republican Party upon the advice of a friend, owing to local political leanings, he served until 1962.

 Personal life and death

 Cleveland married Alice Erdman in 1925.
 They resided in Tamworth, New Hampshire.
 They had a daughter, Marion C. Cohen, who lived in Baltimore.
 Cleveland was predeceased by his wife in 1992.

+In 1989, Cleveland was honored with a Granite State Award, which recognizes significant contributions to the state of New Hampshire, by Plymouth State College.

-Cleveland died on November 8, 1995, in Wolfeboro, New Hampshire, at age 92.
+In his later years, Cleveland was affected by a degenerative eye disease, and was legally blind by 1993.
+He died on November 8, 1995, in Wolfeboro, New Hampshire, at age 92.